 To truly understand a patient’s concerns, I always start consultations with an open-ended question: “How can I help you?” – even if I think I already know what a patient wants.
 This is something I was taught in medical school to help focus on what is of concern to the patient, rather than what I have to offer.

 Difficulties sometimes arise when a patient needs something other than what they think they need to achieve the results they want.
 Here are some examples:

 Someone comes in wanting to have breast implants because they are unhappy with the size and shape of their breasts.
 They think they just need implants, but they have a great deal of sagging and will also need a breast lift as well.
-Or someone wants to improve the appearance of their lower face and neck and want a neck lift but the solution for them is really a facelift (which, by the way, includes a neck lift).
-It happens when someone thinks liposuction will fix the loose skin on their abdomen, and they really need a tummy tuck instead.
+Or someone wants to improve the appearance of their lower face and neck and want a neck lift, but the solution for them is a facelift (which, by the way, includes a neck lift).
+It happens when someone thinks liposuction will fix the loose skin on their abdomen, and they need a tummy tuck instead.

-In these circumstances, education is key.
+In these circumstances, education is critical.
 I must explain to the patient why a different operation or procedure, other than what they expected, is needed to achieve the results they want.
 This is not an uncommon situation.

 Education is also needed to help the patient understand what the treatment plan is, how it will be carried out, and what they can expect in terms of the process and the outcome.
 This takes some time.
 The things I talk about are the things that I do every day, but I recognize that it’s all new to the patient.
 Further, there may be a couple of options available, each with a slightly different recovery and outcome.
 It will take some back and forth for you and your plastic surgeon to decide which treatment will be best for you.